 - Various sensor layers can be displayed in graphs in a number of formats, including standard, stacked or average.

-- Full and refill point budget lines are color-coded so users can clearly see the range of soil moisture for optimal management – red (deficit), green (comfort zone) and blue (excessive soil moisture).
+- Full and refill point budget lines are colour-coded so users can clearly see the range of soil moisture for optimal management – red (deficit), green (comfort zone) and blue (excessive soil moisture).

 Other parameters and tools for a comprehensive UNDERSTANDING OF WATER AND SOIL MOISTURE MANAGEMENT:

-- Weather measurements and forecast, such as precipitation amounts and timing.
+- Weather measurements and forecasts, such as precipitation amounts and timing.